Justice League in other media: Justice League: Mortal (canceled)

-The following month roughly 40 actors and actresses were auditioning for the ensemble superhero roles, among them were Joseph Cross, Michael Angarano, Max Thieriot, Minka Kelly, Adrianne Palicki and Scott Porter.
+The following month roughly 40 actors and actresses were auditioning for the ensemble superhero roles, among them were Joseph Cross, Michael Angarano, Max Thieriot, Minka Kelly, Adrianne Palicki, and Scott Porter.
 Miller intended to cast younger actors as he wanted them to "grow" into their roles over the course of several films.
 D. J. Cotrona was cast as Superman, along with Armie Hammer as Batman.
 Jessica Biel reportedly declined the Wonder Woman role after being in negotiations.
 The character was also linked to actresses Teresa Palmer and Shannyn Sossamon, along with Mary Elizabeth Winstead, who confirmed that she had auditioned.
-Ultimately Megan Gale was cast as Wonder Woman, while Palmer was cast as Talia al Ghul, whom Miller had in mind to act with a Russian accent.
-The script for Justice League: Mortal would have featured the John Stewart character as the Green Lantern, a role originally offered to Columbus Short.
-Hip hop recording artist and rapper Common was cast, with Adam Brody as The Flash / Barry Allen, and Jay Baruchel as the lead villain, Maxwell Lord.
+Ultimately, Megan Gale was cast as Wonder Woman, while Palmer was cast as Talia al Ghul, whom Miller had in mind to act with a Russian accent.
+The script for Justice League: Mortal would have featured John Stewart as the Green Lantern, a role originally offered to Columbus Short.
+Hip hop musician Common was cast, with Adam Brody as The Flash / Barry Allen, and Jay Baruchel as the lead villain, Maxwell Lord.
 Longtime Miller collaborator Hugh Keays-Byrne had been cast as Martian Manhunter.
 Aquaman had yet to be cast.
-Marit Allen was hired as the original costume designer before her untimely death in November 2007, and the responsibilities were assumed by Weta Workshop.
+Marit Allen was hired as the original costume designer before her death in November 2007, and the responsibilities were assumed by Weta Workshop.

 However, the Writers Strike began that same month and placed the film on hold.
 Warner Bros. had to let the options lapse for the cast, but development was fast tracked once more in February 2008 when the strike ended.
 Warner Bros. and Miller wanted to start filming immediately, but production was pushed back three months.
 Originally, the majority of Justice League: Mortal would be shot at Fox Studios Australia in Sydney, with other locations scouted nearby at local colleges, and Sydney Heads doubling for Happy Harbor.
 The Australian Film Commission also had a say with casting choices, giving way for George Miller to cast Gale, Palmer and Keays-Bryne, all Australian natives.
 The production crew was composed entirely of Australians, but the Australian government denied Warner Bros. a 40 percent tax rebate as they felt they had not hired enough Australian actors.
 Miller was frustrated, stating that "A once-in-a-lifetime opportunity for the Australian film industry is being frittered away because of very lazy thinking.
 They're throwing away hundreds of millions of dollars of investment that the rest of the world is competing for and, much more significantly, highly skilled creative jobs."
 Production offices were then moved to Vancouver Film Studios in Canada.
-Filming was pushed back to July 2008, while Warner Bros was still confident they could release the film for a summer 2009 release.
+Filming was pushed back to July 2008, while Warner Bros was still confident they could release the film in summer 2009.